nouhailafellahi/zk-proof-demo/README.md

-# zk-proof-demo
-Demonstration of zero-knowledge proof process on graph 3-colourability
+A visual demonstration of zero-knowledge proofs used for graph 3-colourability.
+This application proves the possession of 3-colour scheme for select graphs without revealing said colouring scheme.